|Email address:||wilcoxen at syr.edu|

-All course materials, including the instructions for assignments and the corresponding due dates, will be posted at the first URL below.
-In addition, Trello will be used for weekly updates; its URL is listed second below.
+All course materials, including the instructions for assignments and the corresponding due dates, will be posted at the URL below.
+In addition, Microsoft Teams will be used for weekly updates.
 Blackboard will only be used for submitting written assignments.

 This is a project-oriented course in which you will: (1) select and analyze a real-world problem, (2) develop an idea that would address it, and (3) engage one or more decision makers from a government, nonprofit or business organization to take action.
 Together, those three components will comprise your Action Plan: a pragmatic, real-world example of civic engagement based on social-science research.